 A Building Maintenance Service Technician student participates in hands on training in the CET workshop classroom.

 The SOME Center for Employment Training's mission is to empower people out of homelessness and poverty and into living wage careers through marketable skills training, human development, basic education and job development.
-SOME offers two courses of study to prepare students for living wage careers in high-growth fields:
+SOME offers three courses of study to prepare students for living wage careers in high-growth fields:

 Medical Administrative Assistant: students learn Introduction to Allied Health, health care communications, medical records and billing, computer training, reception and clerical skills.

 Building Maintenance Service Technician: students learn carpentry, electrical engineering, plumbing, HVAC, and safety standards.

 Electronic Health Records Specialist: students learn to manage Electronic Health Records systems and to